-The 2016 Olympic Games in Rio de Janeiro are drawing nearer and nearer.
+The 2020 Olympics in Tokyo are drawing nearer and nearer.
 The opening ceremonies are just under a month away, and already billions of people are gearing up to watch their favorite events and cheer on their country’s athletes.
 While many viewers are marking their calendars for their favorite events, there are many others who’s events are excluded.
 Many of our skaters, here, in the rink are part of the many who feel their sport needs its opportunity to go for the gold.
 We are, of course, referring specifically about roller sports.
 For many years, the roller sports community has been fighting for a chance to represent their countries in the Olympic Games, but always seems to fall just shy of making it in.
 While it has not yet been a featured event in the games, the possibility of it being so in the future exists!
 Here’s why roller sports could potentially become an Olympic event in the future.

 - A candidate much first apply anti-doping measures outside of competition to be eligible for consideration.
 This must be in accordance with the established and recognized regulations of the International Olympic Committee (IOC).

 - Next, a sport must be organized into an international federation that can then apply for contention on behalf of the sport.

 - If this criteria is met, the sport must then have a certain number of participants in many countries.
 The exact specifications are male participants in at least 75 countries on four continents and female participants in at least 40 countries on three continents.

 - The sport must hold championships on an international level outside of the Olympics.

 - Physicality in the sport is mandatory.
 The sport must involve a physical means of propulsion, not mechanical.